astronomer/docs/learn/kubepod-operator.md

     :::

-- `volumes`: A list of `k8s.V1Volumes`, see also the [Kubernetes example DAG from the Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/_modules/tests/system/providers/cncf/kubernetes/example_kubernetes.html).
+- `volumes`: A list of `k8s.V1Volumes`, see also the [Kubernetes example DAG from the Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/_modules/tests/system/providers/cncf/kubernetes/example_kubernetes.html).
 - `affinity` and `tolerations`: Dictionaries of rules for [Pod to Node assignments](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
 Like the `volumes` parameter, these also require a `k8s` object.
 - `pod_template_file`: The path to a Pod template file.
 - `full_pod_spec`: A complete Pod configuration formatted as a Python `k8s` object.